osmlab/atlas/src/main/java/org/openstreetmap/atlas/tags/filters/matcher/README.md

 Anything between the `/` symbols will be treated as a regex operand.

 Regexes are evaluated using
-Java's `String.matches()` method, which means that in order to get a match, the regex must match the **entire** key or value string.
+Java's `String#matches(String)` method, which means that in order to get a match, the regex must match the **entire** key or value string.
 So for example, the above regex would match `Taggable(name=lake michigan)`, but it would **not** match `Taggable(name=Arrow Lake)`.
 In order to match this second `Taggable`, the regex would need to be: